 If the eye turn only occurs when focusing on close objects then wearing glasses for near vision may be effective at reducing or eliminating the esotropia.

-In this cases, the eye turn is noticed when the child is playing with small objects, making eye contact, coloring, looking at picture books and other close vision tasks.
+In this cases, the eye turn is noticed when the child is playing with small objects, making eye contact, coloring, looking at picture books, and participating in other close vision tasks.

 Additionally, if a child is significantly farsighted (hyperopia), an inward turn of the eye may even occur when focusing on distant objects, such as a television.
 In this case, corrective eyeglasses may be sufficient in treating the esotropia.